 Bagan | Young Novitiates & Timeless Temples

-This morning, witness a shinbyu (novitiation ceremony), a coming-of-age ritual celebrating an aspiring young monk’s first entry to the monastery.
+This morning, explore Nyaung Oo Market and observe locals selling and bartering for goods.
+Then, witness a shinbyu (novitiation ceremony), a coming-of-age ritual celebrating an aspiring young monk’s first entry to the monastery.
 Enjoy privileged access to this time-honored tradition and the village festivities.
 Visit the well-preserved Ananda Temple, built in 1090.
-Next, travel to the village of Wetkyi-In to see the wonderful Kubyaukgyi Temple, renowned for its ancient murals.
+Next, Ride Like a Local by a horse-drawn cart to see the wonderful Kubyaukgyi Temple, renowned for its murals.
 Board luxurious all-balcony ‘Sanctuary Ananda,’ your home for a three-night cruise on the timeless Irrawaddy River.

 Cruising the Irrawaddy | A Hot Air Balloon Ride

 Rise early for an exhilarating hot air balloon ride (weather permitting) over Bagan, as dawn illuminates the gold- and sand-colored stupas.
-After breakfast on board, explore Nyaung Oo Market and observe locals selling and bartering for goods.
-Return to the ship for lunch, and listen to a special onboard talk about Myanmar’s history and vision for the future, followed by demonstrations of the longyi (traditional Burmese cloth worn by men and women) and thanakha (a white cosmetic paste made from ground bark).
+After breakfast on board, listen to a special onboard talk about Myanmar’s history and vision for the future, followed by demonstrations of the longyi (traditional Burmese cloth worn by men and women) and thanakha (a white cosmetic paste made from ground bark).